CLICK HERE to begin the process of donating blood. Thank You

 Landmark change to blood donation eligibility rules on 14th June 2021 (World Blood Donor Day)

-New eligibility rules that will allow more men who have sex with men to donate blood, platelets and plasma come into effect this week, marking an historic move to make blood donation more inclusive while keeping blood just as safe.
+New eligibility rules that will allow more men who have sex with men to donate blood, platelets, and plasma come into effect this week, marking a historic move to make blood donation more inclusive while keeping blood just as safe.

 Dr Gail Miflin, Medical and Research Director at NHS Blood and Transplant said:

 The SaBTO review took into account the latest available medical and scientific evidence.
 This included more information about the risk of acquiring infections that can be passed on in blood, more evidence on how well donors comply with our guidelines, and also more evidence that supports the reliability of the blood screening tests we use.

 We have one of the safest blood supplies in the world.
 Anyone may require a blood transfusion in the future and so it’s in all our interests to ensure that we work hard to keep blood safe for patients.

 Before every donation, all donors must complete a Donor Health Check and have a private health screening where they may be asked confidential questions based on their completed form.
 During your private health screening, a small blood drop prick test is taken from your finger to firstly test your iron levels by dropping the blood into a vial of copper sulphate solution.
 If you have been refused blood or platelet donation you can click here to learn more on haemoglobin and iron levels.

 Subject to meeting the other donation rules, the following groups will now be able to donate after 3 months have passed since the last sexual activity: